-Report aggressive drivers to the appropriate authorities by providing a vehicle description, license number, location and, if possible, direction of travel.
+Report aggressive drivers to the appropriate authorities by providing a vehicle description, license plate number, location and, direction of travel, and if possible description of driver.

 If you have a cell phone, and can do it safely, call the police.